-$^{^{15}\,}$ probably also 8.4 and later.
+$^{16}\,$ probably also 8.4 and later.

-runs the basic tests and then all the tests on the standard and recommended packages.
+Alternatively, the installed R can be run, preferably with --vanilla.
+Then runs the basic tests and then all the tests on the standard and recommended packages.
 These tests can be run from anywhere: the basic tests write their results in the tests folder of the R home directory and run fewer tests than the first approach: in particular they do not test things which need Internet access-that can be tested by tools::testInstalledBasic("internet")